Essex Society for Family History

 Today Saffron Walden is an expanding municipality with an increasing population exceeding 15000 (consider during the Civil War, total souls numbered a mere 980!).
 It has its share of coffee shops and estate agents, but its centre is still classed as a conservation area and many of the buildings are considered unique, not only within Essex but in some cases in the United Kingdom.

-All members are able to update and advertise their own surname interests on line.
+All members are able to update and advertise their own surname interests.

-To join or renew membership on line, buy CD's, order Record searches and other goods and services.
+To buy CD's, order Record searches and other goods and services.